Posted on 15/02/2017 by Marco Trovatello

-A new Open Access policy for ESA’s information and data will now facilitate broadest use and reuse of the material for the general public, media, the educational sector, partners and anybody else seeking to utilise and build upon it.
+Since early 2017, an Open Access policy for ESA’s information and data facilitates broadest use and reuse of the material for the general public, media, the educational sector, partners and anybody else seeking to utilise and build upon it.

-ESA releases subsets of content under the Creative Commons IGO licencing scheme, with the Open Access compliant Creative Commons Attribution-ShareAlike 3.0 IGO or, in short, CC BY-SA 3.0 IGO licence as the standard.
+ESA has since been releasing a continuously growing number of contents under the Creative Commons IGO licencing scheme, with the Open Access compliant Creative Commons Attribution-ShareAlike 3.0 IGO or, in short, CC BY-SA 3.0 IGO licence as the standard.
 CC IGO licences were designed for use by intergovernmental organisations and allow, in case of CC BY-SA IGO for example, images to be widely used on Wikipedia and its media repository Wikimedia Commons.

 Other free and open content such as data from ESA’s Planetary Science Archive (PSA) or ESA Earth Observation missions such as e.g. Copernicus Sentinel, Envisat, ERS or Earth Explorers can be found be clicking the links.

 More open content will continuously be added as it becomes available.

 Why are not all of ESA’s images and other content released in an open and free fashion?

 Many of ESA’s images, videos and other contents are produced with partners, for example, in science and industry.
 Priority is given to material that is either fully owned by ESA or for which third-party rights have already been cleared.

 What is Open Access?